Grape study reveals how your body handles tartaric acid

 Summary

 This study looks at how tartaric acid, a natural compound in wine, grapes, and grape juice, is absorbed and processed by the body.
-Thirty healthy adults will consume these foods and provide blood and urine samples over 24 hours.
-The goal is to see if the source of tartaric acid affects how much enters the bloodstream.
-This is a knowledge-gathering study, not a treatment.
+Thirty healthy, non-smoking adults aged 20-40 will consume each food source separately, then provide blood and urine samples over 24 hours.
+The goal is to see if the food matrix affects how much tartaric acid enters the bloodstream.
+This is an observational study, not a treatment for any disease.

 Disclaimer Read more